watermint/toolbox/doc/generated/member-detach.md

 ## Report: detach

-Report files are generated in `detach.csv`, `detach.xlsx` and `detach.json` format.
+Report files are generated in three formats, `detach.csv`, `detach.xlsx` and `detach.json`.
+But if you run with `-low-memory` option, the command will generate only `detach.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `detach_0000.xlsx`, `detach_0001.xlsx`, `detach_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `detach_0000.xlsx`, `detach_0001.xlsx`, `detach_0002.xlsx`...

 | Column      | Description                            |